icbat/stats/README.md

 Once the server is running, you can post arbitrary JSON at `<yourServer>/<collectionName>` and it will be saved to your linked MongoDB server under collection <collectionName>

+### Running tests locally

+To run tests, you'll also need to: `pip install pytest requests`.
+These aren't used in the deployment, and are omitted from requirements.txt.

+After that, you'll want to run `pytest` to execute unit tests, and `pytest integrationtests/*` to execute integration tests.
+Integration tests require you start up the server and connect it to a database.

 ## Contributing

 All of the issues in [the repository](https://github.com/icbat/stats) should be considered "help-wanted".
 Please submit a pull request, or open an issue.